 If you did not acquire the dog directly from the litter owner(s), you must include a Supplemental Transfer Statement for each intermediate transfer with the application.

-When the application has been received and processed by the AKC, an AKC Registration Certificate will be mailed to the owner.
+Once your dog has been registered, an AKC Registration Certificate will be mailed to the owner.
 The owner should examine the certificate carefully and report any errors to the AKC.

 If you have misplaced your dog's registration application and you are not the breeder, you should contact your breeder and ask them to fill out this Duplicate Dog Registration Application form and have the breeder send it to AKC.

 The AKC Pet Insurance Certificate is administered by PetPartners, Inc. and is underwritten by American Pet Insurance Company, 907 NW Ballard Way, Seattle WA 98107-4607.
 Activation is required, may not be available in all states and only available to U.S. residents.
 Eligibility restrictions apply.
 Visit www.akcpetinsurance.com/certificate or call 1-866-725-2747 for more information or to review terms and conditions.